-Virtual Training Class :: Getting Your Dog Café-Ready
+Archived OLDT :: Getting Your Dog Cafe-Ready

 I share my life with a German Shepherd Dog named Trista.
 From the very start of our life together, I trained her to hold a good down-stay.
-For those first weeks and months, we actively practiced everywhere: at home, on park benches, in sidewalk cafés.
+For those first weeks and months, we actively practiced everywhere: at home, on park benches, in sidewalk cafes.
 The first stages required frequent food reinforcement, or reward, to keep her attentive and working.
 As she became more consistent, I spaced out the food rewards, relying more on verbal encouragement.
 And with more time, she accomplished fairly long stretches with no attention from me at all.

 Developing this behavior in your dog just takes careful, thorough practice with gradual progression.
-Here’s a step-by-step tutorial that will help you get your dog café-ready:
+Here's a step-by-step tutorial that will help you get your dog cafe-ready:

 Teaching your Dog To Hold the Down (an Implied Down-Stay)